VCurry20/pands-project/README.md

 In this project I will include the following:

-> A Full data set list
+> An overview of the Dataset

-> An Overview of the Data and what it represents
+> A guide to python and the relevant modules

-> I will provide graphs that map this data
+> Display the results of python analysis of the dataset

-> Provide an over view of other research material
+> Display graphs of the dataset

 ### Fisher's Iris Dataset